Jonathan C. Zur

 President & CEO

-An experienced facilitator and consultant on issues of diversity and inclusion, Jonathan was appointed by Governor Terence R. McAuliffe to the Commonwealth Commission on Diversity, Equity and Inclusion, formed in the aftermath of the tragedy in Charlottesville, Virginia in August 2017.
+An experienced facilitator and consultant on issues of diversity and inclusion, Jonathan was appointed by the Governor of Virginia to the Commonwealth Commission on Diversity, Equity and Inclusion, formed in the aftermath of the tragedy in Charlottesville in August 2017.
 In 2016, Jonathan was a speaker at the inaugural White House Summit on Diversity and Inclusion in Government.
 His program work with VCIC is noted in the book No COLORS: 100 Ways to Stop Gangs from Taking Away Our Communities as “the best…in the nation for sowing the seeds of non-violence, inclusiveness and understanding in a high school.”
 Prior to joining the Virginia Center for Inclusive Communities in 2006, Jonathan was a Program Manager for the New Jersey Region of the National Conference for Community and Justice (NCCJ), and founding Director of A More Perfect Union, a coalition formed in response to emerging forms of bias after September 11, 2001.